 In order to determine the causal relationship between changes in the partisan composition of county legislatures and county spending, we turn to a regression-discontinuity design.
 This enables us to isolate the causal effect of electing a Democratic legislator, rather than a Republican, on county spending.
-We plot these results in Figure 8 using the same presentational strategy as in Figure 5 and 6, with the Democratic margin in the election plotted along the horizontal axis - with Democratic victories to the right of zero and Republican victories to the left.
-Along the vertical axis we plot the change in logged per capita expenditures, with positive values meaning an increase in spending over previous years' level of spending and negative values meaning a decrease in spending.
+We plot these results in Figure 7 using the same presentational strategy as in Figure 5, with the Democratic margin in the election plotted along the horizontal axis - with Democratic victories to the right of zero and Republican victories to the left.
+Along the vertical axis we plot the change in logged per capita expenditures, with positive values meaning an increase in spending.
 The trend lines plot local linear regressions within the bandwidth selected to minimize mean-squared error (Calonico, Cattaneo, and Titiunik, 2014b).
 The large vertical jump between the two lines at the threshold value of zero along the horizontal axis indicates the effect of electing a Democrat rather than a Republican on policy.
-In the average county, electing a Democratic legislator increases average per capita spending in the fiscal years two and three years after an election by about 5% relative to electing a Republican legislator.24 We next explore the persistence of the effect of partisan selection in county legislative elections on spending (Figure 9).25 We find that
+In the average county, electing a Democratic legislator increases average per capita spending in the fiscal years two and three years after an election by about 5.5%relative to electing a Republican legislator.24 We next explore the persistence of the effect of partisan selection in county legislative elections on spending (Figure 8).25 We find that it takes legislators two years to have an effect on county expenditures.26 The effects peak three years after the election.
+Then the effect gradually decays until it largely disappears by the sixth year after an election.
+The eventual decay in these effects could be the result of endogenous political responses to policy changes whereby voters punish legislators for large changes in the status quo.

-Figure 8: The effect of legislative partisanship on changes in logged per capita county expenditures in the fiscal years two and three years after an election
+Figure 8: The effect of legislative partial on per capital county expenditures 1-6 years after an election.